iambrj/fastMap/spec.md

   - `delete(int n)` - same as above

 - Each of these methods may also have significant overhead due to having to convert to and from a `Slice` object. **FIGURE THIS OUT?**

+## Memory pooling?

+Kuch likho

+## Btree?

+In B+tree, you store the values in random order in some memory area, and then index the keys in a **b**alanced **tree**.
+So, at each step, you have two separators and three children, and then you go into one of the children depending on which side of the separators you lie at.
+What's the problem with this?
+Why can't we use it?

+- It is possible to quickly define the comparator required for the ordering of the key in the indexes?